 You may be asking- if your child cannot return to your home until the end of your CPS case, where are you going to have your visitation session?
 The answer is most visitation, especially when it is going to occur at the beginning of your case, will be supervised.
 This means that a CPS caseworker will be observing your visitation session at a distance and making notes on your interactions with your child.

-A visitation session can occur at a CPS office, a licensed (by the state) visitation center or a public place like a restaurant or a park.
+A visitation session can occur at a CPS office, a licensed (by the state) visitation center, or a public place like a restaurant or a park.
 Although the set up can seem awkward, it is important to your case overall.
-Let’s discuss why it is important and just what sort of impact taking advantage of these visits can have on you and on your child in the short and long terms.
+Let’s discuss why it is important and just what sort of impact taking advantage of these visits can have on you and your child in the short and long terms.

-Visitation during a CPS case is important for your child
+Visitation during a CPS case is important for your child.

 Want to get your child back in your home?
-Make sure you’re visiting with him or her
+Make sure you’re visiting with him or her.

-Help your child maintain a strong connection to you and your family through visitation
+Help your child maintain a strong connection to you and your family through visitation.

-You visiting with your child can positively affect their behavior
+You visiting with your child can positively affect their behavior.

-You being able to visit with your child when those opportunities present themselves can go a long way towards helping to keep your child from behaving poorly while living with a foster family.
+You can visit with your child when those opportunities present themselves can go a long way towards helping to keep your child from behaving poorly while living with a foster family.
 Your child is going through a lot during this time of transition.
 You can help your child transition better into foster care and can help speed up the process whereby your child will be returned to you if you can visit him or her as regularly as possible.

 How to handle your first visit with your child during a CPS case